Why the course Porosity and Surface Area Characterization?

 Location and dates

 This course is held at the premises of Delft Solids Solutions, Molenweer 2B, 2291 NR Wateringen, The Netherlands.
-The next course will be organized in November 2022.
+The next course will be organized on Thursday 10 November 2022.

 For more information on this course, you can reach us at +31 174 271 460.